wso2/docs-is/en/identity-server/7.0.0/docs/deploy/configure/databases/carbon-database/change-datasource-registry-data.md

 # Change the Default Datasources for the Registry Data

+!!! note
+    To deploy this update into production, you need to have a paid subscription.
+If you do not have a paid subscription, you can use this feature with the next version of WSO2 Identity Server when it is released.

+    If you have a paid subscription, this capability can be made available by applying update level 81 for WSO2 Identity Server 7.0.0 using the WSO2 Update Tool.
+For more information on updating WSO2 Identity Server using the WSO2 Update Tool, see [WSO2 Updates](https://updates.docs.wso2.com/en/latest/updates/overview/).

 {% include "../../../../includes/registry-repositories.md" %}

 These repositories use the default datasources as follows.

 - WSO2_CARBON_DB: Used by the local repository.
 - WSO2_SHARED_DB: Used by the configuration and governance repositories.

+They can be changed to utilize alternate datasources as described below.

 ## Configure the Datasource